apache/beam/website/www/site/content/en/documentation/transforms/python/aggregation/mean.md

 ## Examples

 In the following example, we create a pipeline with a `PCollection`.
-Then, we get the element with the maximum value in different ways.
+Then, we get the element with the average value in different ways.

-### Example 1: Maximum element in a PCollection
+### Example 1: Mean of element in a PCollection

 We use `Mean.Globally()` to get the average of the elements from the *entire* `PCollection`.